 Imagine using a controller to play video games that was actually designed as a controller to play video games.

-In its inception, what is now REvolve was once aimed to be a console gamepad evolution, but while the idea was still young, major first-party console developers wanted to go a different direction.
-We like to feel there may yet be a future there, but only time will tell.
+In its inception, what is now REvolve was aimed to be a console gamepad evolution, but major first-party console developers wanted to go a different direction.
+We like to feel there may yet be a future there.

 I'm curious about the trackball size/sensitivity/friction/cleaning/tracking/support system?

-We evaluated a large number of different options with the trackball implementation. – If you're going to make a controller with trackball, it has to be the best it can be; not just an afterthought or any old mechanism. – We settled on a method that is closely modeled after a thumb-operated unit by a leading trackball device manufacturer.
+We evaluated a large number of different options with the trackball implementation.
+If you're going to make a controller with trackball, it has to be the best it can be, not just an afterthought.

 The ball is supported by tiny alumina bearings.
 This system is virtually impervious to wear and nearly impossible to gum up, but super easy to clean if you need to.
 It spins incredibly smooth with almost no effort.
-A good flick will let it ride for a few moments.
+A good flick will let it ride.

-The ball is tracked optically.
-At this time the optical resolution spec has not been finalized.
-The current prototype is 400dpi.
-We are aiming for much higher in the final.
+The ball is tracked optically, and at this time the optical resolution spec has not been finalized.

 The ball size is of course also a big factor.
-Again, we settled on a size that was large enough to give you good control over those finer movements, but not to big to wear out your thumb with a lot of unnecessary travel.
+We decided on a diameter that was small enough to avoid unnecessary movement but large enough to give good control over those finer adjustments.

 Does REvolve have vibration?